The Scanning Process

 Figure: Warning – No GNSS Device Connected

-The progress of the accuracy can be tracked via this very icon and examined in detail by clicking on the button.
+The progress of the accuracy can be tracked via this icon and examined in detail by clicking on the button.

 Figure: Accuracy Detail View